StatistikStadtZuerich/MPE-Tool/README.md

 - Existing rents 11-20 years: Tenancy with duration > 10 and ≤ 20 years.
 - Existing rents over 20 years: Tenancy with duration > 20 years.

+### Spatial unit: city quarters
+Because city quarters are too small as spatial unit for a sample survey as the MPE, it is not possible to differentiate rents by non-profit status.

+### Spacial unit: city quarters group

 ## Architecture